 For the latest news on Broadway scheduling and cancellations, check out this great resource from the Broadway League.

 Vaccination and Mask Policy for Broadway Shows in NYC

-The owners and operators of all 41 Broadway theatres in New York City will require vaccinations for audience members, as well as performers, backstage crew, and theatre staff, for all performances through February 28, 2022.
+The owners and operators of all 41 Broadway theatres in New York City will require vaccinations for audience members as well as performers, backstage crew, and theatre staff, for all performances through April 30, 2022.
 Masks will also be required for audiences inside the theatre, except while eating or drinking in designated locations.

-Under a new, updated policy, guests age 12 and older will need to be Fully Vaccinated with an FDA or WHO authorized vaccine AND present a government-issued photo ID such as a driver’s license or passport.
-(Guests 12-18 may use a government-issued ID or school ID - no photo required.)
+Under the policy, guests—age 12 and older—will need to be fully vaccinated with an FDA or WHO authorized vaccine AND present a government-issued photo ID such as a driver’s license or passport.
+(Guests 12-18 may use a government-issued ID or school ID, no photo required.)
 “Fully vaccinated” means on the date of the performance a guest is at least 14 days after their second dose of a two dose COVID-19 vaccine OR at least 14 days after their single dose of an approved single dose COVID-19 vaccine.

 For international guests TWO doses of any “mix and match” combination of an FDA or WHO approved Covid-19 vaccine are acceptable.

 Guests under 12, when accompanied by a fully vaccinated adult may enter the theatre with ONE of the following:

 - Proof of ONE dose (through February 28, 2022 only) of an FDA or WHO approved vaccine at least 14 days before the performance date OR